Methamphetamine in the United States

 Anti-methamphetamine sign on tank of anhydrous ammonia (Otley, Iowa).
 Anhydrous ammonia is used in the production of farm fertilizer and is also a critical ingredient in making methamphetamine.
 In 2005, the state of Iowa gave out thousands of locks in order to prevent criminals from accessing the tanks.

 Methamphetamine in the United States is regulated under Schedule II of the Controlled Substances Act.
 It is approved for pharmacological use in the treatment of attention deficit hyperactivity disorder, narcolepsy, and treatment-resistant obesity, but it is primarily used as a recreational drug.
 In 2012, 16,000 prescriptions for methamphetamine were filled, approximately 1.2 million Americans reported using it in the past year, and 440,000 reported using the drug in the past month.

 Until the 1980s, the methamphetamine market in the United States was dominated by outlaw motorcycle gangs, namely the Hells Angels.
 Before the late 2000s, much of the methamphetamine consumed in the US was manufactured domestically by amateur chemists in meth labs.
 They manufactured it from common household drugs and chemicals such as lye, lithium, and ammonia.

 But after the Combat Methamphetamine Epidemic Act of 2005 went into effect in 2006, the Drug Enforcement Administration reported a sharp decline in domestic methamphetamine production and consumption.
 As a result, the amount of methamphetamine seized, the amount of domestic drug labs shut down, and the number of associated deaths and emergency room visits also declined.

 However, since then, drug cartels have become the dominant producer of methamphetamine consumed in the US.
 They manufacture the product in clandestine facilities in Mexico and smuggle it across the border into the country.
 Deaths linked to methamphetamine overdoses quadrupled between 2011 and 2017.
 As of 2025, the US Department of State has designated the six most powerful cartels involved in this process: the Sinaloa Cartel, the Jalisco New Generation Cartel, the Gulf Cartel, the Northeast Cartel, the New Michoacán Family, and the United Cartels.

 In 2020, the U.S. state of Oregon decriminalized small amounts of methamphetamine.

+Due to the ban of ephedrine and pseudoephedrine in 2010 in most countries India and China cut distribution to the cartels.
+This pushed them into changing the manufacturing process to p2p method.
+This process creates both isomers of the drug in which the cartels learned to separate with Tartaric Acid.
+Eventually as the production continued the separated and left over L-methamphetamine started to accrue in abundance.
+The cartels modified their business by concentrating on fentanyl as of 2017 resulting in selling the remaining L-methamphetamine for a significant lower price until present day.
+Users noticed the reduced high it produces assuming the chemical process was changed.